-- Pure is capable of creating responsive websites, and it is specially designed for creating web-sites with keeping mobile compatibility in mind.
+- Pure is capable of creating responsive websites, and it is specially designed for creating websites with mobile compatibility in mind.

-- It has a very low learning curve, which makes it a perfect beginner CSS framework.
+- The CSS framework has a very low learning curve, which makes it a perfect beginner CSS framework.

-- It is purely written on CSS, and it loads fast on the web-browsers.
+- It is purely written in CSS, and it loads fast on web browsers.

-It boasts its custom components, animation & transition tools for a better and smoother developer experience.
-It contains a wide range of color schemes that helps developers to build distinct web-sites, and like other frameworks, it includes many built-in components, so the developer does not have to write code from scratch.
+This framework contains a wide range of color schemes that helps developers to build distinct websites.
+Like other CSS frameworks, it also includes many built-in components so that the developer does not have to write code from scratch.

 - Materialize CSS is maintained and supported by Google.